InfrastructureServices/dnsconfd/docs/com.redhat.dnsconfd.md

   - **servers**: array of dictionaries, each representing server that should be set as a forwarder.
 Allowed keys are:
     - address: string or bytes containing server's ip address.
 Only this entry is required.
-    - port: integer indicating port number that should be used.
+    - port: optional, integer indicating port number that should be used.
 Defaulting to `53` or `853` when `DoT` is used as protocol.
-    - protocol: string either `plain` or `DoT`.
+    - protocol: optional, string either `plain` or `DoT`.
 Defaulting to `plain`.
-    - sni: server name indication.
+    - name: optional, server name indication.
 Used when `DoT` is used to verify, presence of a right certificate.
 Defaulting to None.
-    - domains: list of Dbus structures with 2 members.
-The first member is string with the domain name whose members will be resolved only by this or other servers with the same domain entry.
-The second member is boolean or integer (0 or 1 value) indicating whether the domain should be used for resolving of host names.
+    - routing_domains: optional, list of strings with the domain name whose members will be resolved only by this or other servers with the same domain entry
-      If '.' is present in the list, this server can be used for any name when no more specific domain entry of different server is present.
-Defaulting to `[('.', False)]`.
+    - search_domains: optional, list of strings with the domains that should be used for host-name lookup
-    - interface: integer indicating if server can be used only through interface with this interface index.
+    - interface: optional, integer indicating if server can be used only through interface with this interface index.
-    - dnssec: boolean indicating whether this server supports dnssec or not.
+    - dnssec: optional, boolean indicating whether this server supports dnssec or not.
 Defaulting to `False`.
+    - networks: optional, list of strings representing networks whose reverse dns records must be resolved by this server
+    - firewall_zone: optional, string indicating name of firewall zone that this server should be associated with
+  - **mode**: Unsigned integer representing resolving mode Dnsconfd should work in.
+    - 0 - Free, all available server can be used for resolving of all names
+    - 1 - Global restrictive, only global servers (not bound to interface) can be used for resolving of all names.
+Bound servers can resolve only subdomains
+    - 2 - Full restrictive, only global servers will be used for resolving

   Returns:
   - **all_ok** Boolean indicating whether update was successfully submitted.